 You'll probably be surprised to find a somewhat active gay scene in Istanbul.
 Despite the strong influence of Islam, homosexuality is legal in Turkey and the age of consent is 18.
 Western tourists may have contributed to a growing tolerance or maybe the country simply wants to be more European (and eventually accepted into the European Union).
 Gay Pride took place for the first time in Istanbul in 2004 and gay activists continue to fight for equal rights in the country.

 It is important that you be very discreet in public and know exactly where to go.
-It’s actually common for straight men to sleep with transsexuals and transvestites, but the bars catering to that can be dangerous and should be avoided.
+It’s actually common for straight men to sleep with transgender women and transvestites, but the bars catering to that can be dangerous and should be avoided.
 Also note that sex between men is not possible at a hammam.
 Stick to the following spots:

 Chianti Café Pub